E. F. Young Jr.

-E. F. Young Jr. (July 13, 1898 – May 1950) was an American businessman in Meridian, Mississippi, who built a business related to services, such as barber shops and beauty shops.
+E. F. Young Jr. (July 13, 1898 – May 4, 1950) was an American businessman in Meridian, Mississippi, who built a business related to services, such as barber shops and beauty shops.
 He also manufactured and sold hair care products developed for African Americans.
-Young manufactured products in Chicago, Illinois and Meridian.
+Young manufactured products in Chicago, Illinois, and Meridian.

 He also owned and operated the E. F. Young Hotel in Meridian.
 It was an important resource for black travelers in the years of segregation and provided good lodging.
 In 2007, the Young Hotel was listed as a contributing property to the Meridian Downtown Historic District, which is listed on the National Register of Historic Places.

 Early years

-Eugene Fred Young Jr. was born in 1898 in Russell, Mississippi, the son of E. F. Young Sr., a Methodist minister and farmer, and his wife Maggie.
+Eugene Fred Young Jr. was born in 1898 in Russell, Mississippi, the son of E. F. Young Sr., a Methodist minister, farmer, and administrator, and his wife Maggie.

-In 1927, after graduating from the Haven Institute in Meridian, Mississippi, Young set out to establish a career in business.
+In 1927, after graduating from the Haven Institute in Meridian, Mississippi, Young set out to establish a business career.
 For an African-American man in the Jim Crow South, opportunities were few and far between.
 While in school, he worked part-time as a barber, which was a good service career at the time.
 Barbers had connections in the upper classes of both the white and black communities, as men used their services extensively before razors and electric shavers were widely available.
-Upon graduation, Young began working full-time as a barber to support his new wife Velma and growing family.
+Upon graduation, Young began working full-time as a barber to support his new wife, Velma, and growing family.